 We will only collect information about you which is reasonably necessary for us to collect in order for us to provide legal advice and to market our services.

 As our client, there is certain personal information that we ordinarily collect as part of opening a file.
-This information includes names, contact information (including current addresses, phone numbers and email address), dates of birth and some banking information depending on how you choose to transact with us.
+This information includes names, contact information (including current addresses, phone numbers and email addresses), dates of birth and some banking information depending on how you choose to transact with us.

 Depending on the nature of a matter, we may need to collect other personal information, sensitive information and credit information.
 We may require information about you or another person involved or related to the matter.
 This may include information such as -